 This session will be moderated by Laura Nelson (Massachusetts & New College 2011), who will facilitate an audience Q&A after Mark's presentation.
 Bring your questions about the world of the Blue and Frozen planet documentaries.

 Mark is a multiple BAFTA/EMMY award-winning executive producer with over twenty-five years of programming experience across a broad range of wildlife TV documentaries with a passion for the oceans.
 As series producer of ‘Blue Planet II’, he employed ground-breaking technology and environmental storytelling to give an entirely new understanding of life beneath the waves.
 BP2 went on to become the most watched wildlife TV programme of all time and was credited with galvanising action around ocean plastics.
 As Executive Producer of ‘Frozen Planet II’, he has led the vision for the series and ventured to Antarctica to direct the ‘wave-washing’ killer whales.
 Other credits include Executive Producer of ‘Eden: Untamed Planet’, ‘Earth’s Tropical Islands’ and Series Producer of 'Hidden Kingdoms'.

 Laura is a Mellon postdoctoral fellow in the Humanities at USC.
 As a scholar, organizer, and artist, she is committed to celebrating and creating sites of study and gathering within and outside institutions.
 She teaches film, literature, and cultural and social history.

-Please note: This event is not open to the public, but will be recorded and temporarily available on Rhodes Connect for those who are unable to attend.
+Please note: This event will be recorded and temporarily available on Rhodes Connect for those who are unable to attend.